... Best Mental Health Blog | Anxiety | Stress Relief Tips Tea for Stress Relief: Science-Backed Benefits to Reduce Anxiety Naturally

 Herbal Teas (non-Camellia sinensis)

-Though not from the tea plant, chamomile tea has apigenin that are acting on the same brain receptors as anti-anxiety medicines.
-Lemon balm and lavender teas are also effective in promoting the calm.
+Though not from the tea plant, chamomile tea has apigenin that is acting on the same brain receptors as anti-anxiety medicines.
+Lemon balm and lavender teas are also effective in promoting calm.

 Limitations of Research

-Even though the evidence is strong, some of the studies have noted that the dosage of L-theanine need for significant anxiety reduction.
-The doses like 200 mg) may higher than that found in a single cup of tea.
+Even though the evidence is strong, some of the studies have noted that the dosage of L-theanine needed for significant anxiety reduction.
+The doses (like 200 mg) may be higher than that found in a single cup of tea.
 Its consistent consumption may appear to offer the most notable benefits.

 Sources: